NNgen/nngen/README.md

 After all the weights are assigned and the hardware attributes are configured, the NNgen dataflow is ready to be converted to an actual hardware description.

+You can specify the hardware parameters, such as a data width of the AXI interface and system-wide signal names, via the "config" argument.
+Please see "nngen/verilog.py" for all the list of configurable hardware parameters.

 NNgen generates an all-inclusive dedicated hardware design for an input DNN model, which includes parallel processing elements, on-chip memories, on-chip network between the processing elements and the on-chip memories, a DMA controller between off-chip memories and on-chip memories, and FSM-based control circuits.
 Therefore, no external control, such as DMA on CPU is required after the generated hardware begins a computation.

 NNgen supports 3 types of output: 1) Veriloggen object, which is Python-based high-level hardware abstraction, 2) IP-XACT, which is a common IP-core format, and 3) Verilog HDL RTL as a text file.